By Martin Yate

 Resume database search algorithms reward words near the top of a document, because they are seen to help determine a document's relevance.
 This affects the discoverability of your resume.

-It also affects the speed with which your resume communicates critical skills to a knowledgeable reader.
+Relevant keywords at the top of the document also impacts the speed with which your resume communicates critical skills to a knowledgeable reader.

 A recent retinal-scan study showed that once a resume has been pulled from a resume database, recruiters spend an average of 6 seconds on a first-time scan.